Grant Haskin

-Grant Haskin (born 1968) is currently serving as Member of the Cape Town City Council and Leader of the African Christian Democratic Party in the Cape Town City Council.
-He previously served as Executive Deputy Mayor of Cape Town, Acting Mayor of Cape Town, Mayoral Committee Member for Community Services and Sports and Amenities.
+Grant Haskin (born 1968) is currently serving as Member of the Cape Town City Council and leader of the African Christian Democratic Party in the Cape Town City Council.
+He previously served as executive deputy mayor of Cape Town, acting mayor of Cape Town, mayoral committee member for community services and sports and amenities.
 He served in the Western Cape Provincial Parliament for two periods.
-While a Member of the Provincial Parliament, he served as Chairman of the Standing Committee on Public Accounts (SCOPA) and Special Delegate to the National Council of the Provinces.
+While a member of the Provincial Parliament, he served as chairman of the Standing Committee on Public Accounts (SCOPA) and special delegate to the National Council of the Provinces.

-Within the African Christian Democratic Party Grant has been elected to Provincial Secretary General (1999-2005), Provincial Chairman (2005–2009), Provincial Leader (2009–2011), Federal Council Chair (2013 to-date), National Elections Manager (2016 Local Government Elections, 2019 National General Elections and 2021 Local Government Elections), National Communications Director (2016), Provincial Media and Communications Manager (2016 to-date).
+Within the African Christian Democratic Party, Grant has been elected to provincial secretary general (1999–2005), provincial chairman (2005–2009), provincial leader (2009–2011), federal council chair (2013 to date), national elections manager (2016 local government elections, 2019 national general elections and 2021 local government elections), national communications director (2016), provincial media and communications manager (2016 to date).

-Early life, Education and Family
+Early life, education and family

 Grant was born in Camps Bay, a suburb on Cape Towns Atlantic coast, to parents Ron and Felicity.
 The family later moved to Wynberg in Cape Town's Southern suburbs where he was enrolled at Wynberg Boys Junior and High School, matriculating in 1986.

 He has completed his B.A.
-Honours degree majoring in International Relations (Political Science) at the University of the Western Cape in 2010.
+Honours degree majoring international relations (political science) at the University of the Western Cape in 2010.
 In 2010 and 2011 he tutored and lectured at UWC.